6200279/DiceUp/README.md

 ## JavaDoc Guideline Cheat-sheet
-Please follow the [cheat-sheet here](https://binfalse.de/2015/10/05/javadoc-cheats-sheet/) whilst commenting out your code
+Please follow the [cheat-sheet here](https://binfalse.de/2015/10/05/javadoc-cheats-sheet/) whilst commenting out your code Additionally, please make variable names self-explanatory (so we don't have to comment them out).

 ## Referance Material
 #### Please include any material you've used under here.
 This will be usefull whilst writing our report.